tanadul-igq/brain_mri_3d_segmentation/README.md

 # 3D U-Net for Brain Segmentation in MR Images
-This is the sourcecode for EGBE601 Class Project
+> This is the sourcecode for EGBE601 Class Project by Tanadul Somboonwong 6437981
-*By Tanadul Somboonwong 6437981*

 ## Dataset Preparation
 1. Download NFBS Repository.